 Feiteiras Vineyards in Bot River produce wines entirely by hand using a pole basket press.
 Feiteiras Vineyards released South Africa's first Verdelho wine.

 The Bot River Wine Route comprises a handful of wineries that make up the Bot River Vineyard Association.

-Clustered at the foot of the Houwhoek Pass, Bot River’s wine farms are the gateway to the Walker Bay wine-growing district - 1 of the Cape’s most sought-after wine growing regions because of its cool, maritime climate.
+Clustered at the foot of the Houwhoek Pass, Bot River’s wine farms are the gateway to the Walker Bay wine-growing district, one of the Cape’s most sought-after wine growing regions because of its cool, maritime climate.

 Cooling breezes from the Bot River lagoon and the Atlantic Ocean offset the valley’s warm summers.
 As well as helping to keep Bot River’s vineyards disease-free, the mild conditions permit later ripening, resulting in flavour complexity and well-balanced acidity.

 During Bot River’s mild, frost-free winters, rainfall supplements vineyard irrigation.
 Bokkeveld shale and Table Mountain sandstone soils add minerality, while the region’s abundant fynbos adds herbaceous notes to the wines.